bvolpato/digesteroids/README.md

 :pill: Digester on Steroids.

 Map data to your POJOs in a beautiful way.
+Supports mapping from multiple sources:
+  1. HTML (scraping), using XPath, ID or CSS selector.
+  2. Json
+  3. Map

 Download
 --------